-The authors are responsible for the accuracy of the references(limit of 30).
-Key the references (double-spaced) at the end of the manuscript.
+The authors are responsible for the accuracy of the references.
+There is a limit of 30 print references.
+Extra references may be included as Supplemental content and are submitted as a separate file.
+These extra references should be numbered as 31s, 32s, 33s, etc. Key the references (double-spaced) at the end of the manuscript.
 Number the references in text in the order of appearance.
-Cite unpublished data-such as papers submitted but not yet accepted for publication and personal communications, including e-mail communications-in parentheses in the text.
-If there are more than three authors, name only the first three authors and then use et al. Refer to the List of Journals Indexed in Index Medicus for abbreviations of journal names, or access the list at http://www.nlm.nih.gov/tsd/serials/lji.html.
-Sample references are given below.
+To limit references, choose key citations for each point, rather than an exhaustive listing.
+Cite unpublished data-such as papers submitted but not yet accepted for publication and personal communications, including e-mail communications in parentheses in the text.
+If there are more than three authors, name only the first three authors and then use et al. Refer to the List of Journals Indexed in Index Medicus for abbreviations of journal names at http://www.ncbi.nlm.nih.gov/nlmcatalog/journals.

 3. Sherman IW.
 The Power of Plagues.
 Washington, DC: ASM Press; 2006.

 4. Epi Info [computer program].
-Version 6.
-Atlanta, GA: Centers for Disease Control and Prevention; 1994.
+Version 7.1.5.
+Atlanta, GA: Centers for Disease Control and Prevention; 2015.

 6. CANCERNET-PDQ [database online].
 Bethesda, MD: National Cancer Institute; 2015.
 Updated July 17, 2015.

-World Wide Web
+World Wide Web:

-Paper Presented at a Conference
+Paper Presented at a Conference:

 8. Moncada J, Schachter J, Rauch L, et al. How many MSM with chlamydial and gonococcal infections are missed if only urine specimens are screened?
 Presented at: 6th European Chlamydia Meeting [P07]; 2008; Aarhus.